anatcaramba/LTL-SAT-Solver-by-Reynolds-Tableaux/README.md

 # Usage

-To compile the program, execute the command
+To compile the program, go into repository "tableaux":

+`cd tableaux`

+and execute the command:

 `dune build`

 on a shell.

 To run the program on a formula of your choice, run the toplevel (command `ocaml`).
 Then type:
 ` #use "./tableaux/test_prog/func.ml";; `